shorn/sbt-changelist-action/build-readme.txt

 TODO:SBT create dirs ?

+devkit module library that contains devkit.jar
+  I don't remember why I added this.
+I used to have it as a global lib, but then I couldn't tell WTH I was missing when I tried to build on other machines.
+So I've converted it to a module library, but I still can't remember what it's for.

 Viewing logs.
 Logs from this plugin are written to the normal $LOG_DIR$/idea.log file, but this can be configured via the log.xml file.